-Worksheets assist the improvement team in the planning and execution of programmes, strands and activities within the improvement process.
+Worksheets assist the improvement team in the planning and delivery of activities within the improvement process.

 Contents